corsairmarks/wh40k_shipset_terraform_station_aesthetic/mod/README.md

 ## Compatibility

-Should work with practically everything that also works with the We are the Imperial Navy and Aesthetic Terraform Stations.
+Should work with practically everything that also works with We are the Imperial Navy and Aesthetic Terraform Stations.

 Built for Stellaris version 3.7 "Canis Minor."
 Not compatible with achievements, but neither are the dependencies.

 ### Required Dependency Mods

 * [Aesthetic Terraform Stations](https://steamcommunity.com/sharedfiles/filedetails/?id=2622411084) enables the very old-school terraform stations as visual markers for terraforming planets
-* [We are the Imperial Navy](https://steamcommunity.com/sharedfiles/filedetails/?id=864541681) for the graphics and other ship-related code
+* [We are the Imperial Navy](https://steamcommunity.com/sharedfiles/filedetails/?id=864541681) for the original graphics and other ship-related code

 ## Changelog